Sunday, March 10, 2019

 The Twilight Zone Companion

 is a comprehensive book that covers not only Serling but various other people involved like co-writers, Richard Matheson, author of I Am Legend, Other Kingdoms and other fantasy/science fiction novels and Charles Beaumont, short story writer.
-Beaumont's story is particularly heartbreaking as he had a troubled abusive childhood and a four pessimistic nature that filtered through his episodes such as “Perchance to Dream” (in which a man whose dreams are haunted by a woman trying to kill him) and “The Howling Man” (in which an order of monks imprison a man who they believe is the Devil).
+Beaumont's story is particularly heartbreaking as he had a troubled abusive childhood and a dour pessimistic nature that filtered through his episodes such as “Perchance to Dream” (in which a man whose dreams are haunted by a woman trying to kill him) and “The Howling Man” (in which an order of monks imprison a man who they believe is the Devil).

 Beaumont was also very frail.
 He drank a lot of alcohol, worked too hard, and had frequent headaches.
 In 1964, he was diagnosed with Pick's Disease or Alzheimer's Disease at age 35.
 His health deteriorated until he died in 1967.
 His son Christopher described him as prematurely aged.
 “He was like a ninety-five year old man and looked ninety-five and was in fact ninety-five by every calendar except the one on your watch.”
 Science fiction author William F. Nolan compared Beaumont to the title character in Beaumont's Zone episode “Long Live Walter Jamison” about an immortally youthful man who fades away in front of his antagonists.
 “Like Walter Jamison (Beaumont) just turned to dust.”